 My friends are getting married and this is the second time for both of them.
-How much money should I plan to spend on their gift?
+How much money should I plan to spend on their wedding gift?

-If they don’t have a registry, check out these excellent gift suggestions on our blog post, Wedding Gifts for a Second Marriage.
+If they don’t have a registry, check out these excellent gift suggestions in our article, “Wedding Gifts for a Second Marriage.”

-If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected]
+If you have questions or comments about this post or gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].

 Questions in this column are received from readers.
-They may be edited for spelling, length and grammar, or to remove sensitive information.
+They may be edited for spelling, length, and grammar or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.